nadafathy99/students-report-/README.md

 - Uploads an Excel file.
 - Communicates with a Node.js backend for processing.
 - Displays a user-friendly report of student scores.
+- Background color for the highest and the lowest grades.

 ## Pre-requisites